otvam/pypeec/paper.md

 This problem can be mitigated if the geometry is represented with voxels [@fft_peec; @yucel].
-The first advantage of such geometries is that the Green's functions (i.e. the inductance and potential matrices) have analytical solutions, avoiding computationally intensive numerical integrals [@hoer_exact;
+The first advantage of such geometries is that the Green's functions (i.e., the inductance and potential matrices) have analytical solutions, avoiding computationally intensive numerical integrals [@hoer_exact;
 @piatek_exact].
 The second advantage is that, due to the regular voxel discretization, many coefficients of the inductance and potential matrices are